 - Since only 23% of the World’s Economic Activity (GDP or Gross Domestic Product) is produced in the US, I have always stressed a Global Approach to Investing.
 Currently, however, I do shy away from Europe.

 - We never know what the next hot stock will be or why some of the great companies of the past (i.e. Eastman Kodak and NCR) have fizzled.
 So, rather than trying to be a stock-picker, I have tried to focus somewhat on trends that will have more broad-based implications on the Economy, as well as the Financial Markets.
-Also, since the Financial Markets do not exist in a vacuum, it is important to consider everything in the broader context.
+Also, since the Financial Markets do not exist in a vacuum, it is important to consider everything in the broader contextual world around us!.

 I retired in early 2012 and my Daughter decided that I needed to find something to do–hence, this Blog.
 Although my professional background is financial, I also have strong views on Politics, Education, Foreign Affairs and a wide range of other topics.
 So, if you see something that doesn’t strike your fancy, just scroll-on to the next Post.